kriskowal/lode/README.md

 For the time being, dependencies are paths relative to the package root.
-These path properties will probably be tolerated indefinitely, but eventually an record that provides various styles of configuration information for the dependency will be accepted in-place.
+These path properties will probably be tolerated indefinitely, but eventually a record that provides various styles of configuration information for the dependency will be accepted in-place.